advocations/skype/Skype/UCWA/GeneralHelperLibrary.md

 ### Remarks

-In , Data URIs are used to transmit instant message bodies.
+In UCWA 2.0, Data URIs are used to transmit instant message bodies.
 For more information about Data URIs, see [the "data" URL scheme](http://tools.ietf.org/html/rfc2397).

 ## extractOriginFromAbsoluteUrl(url)
 <a name="sectionSection2"> </a>

 The  **extractOriginFromAbsoluteUrl** function extracts the origin from an absolute URL.